PatrikAAberg/dmce/README.md

     $ git diff

-Go into the patchcov directory again to build and run the tests:
+Go into the patchcov directory again to build and run the tests.
+Note!
+Since the probe being used here can collect data from several executables, make sure to remove any old /tmp/dmcebuffer.bin files if it is not the intention to collect several runs in the same file:

+    $ rm -f /tmp/dmcebuffer.bin
     $ cd patchcov
     $ ./build && ./test-patchcov